jonwang22/DeployBankAppUsingAWSElasticBeanstalk/README.md

    	d.
 Issues can arise during the build and testing phase.
 Build issues can be caused by configuration drift or version diffs on dependencies.
 Testing issues could happen if the unit tests weren't written properly or the logic doesn't work.
 Using Jenkins allows developers to iterate and test their code many times as needed before shipping it out to production environments, ensuring a working product/service for the customers to use.

 7. Created AWS Elastic Beanstalk Environment to deploy our application.

+      a.
+This allowed us to have our application managed by AWS Elastic Beanstalk.
+We don't have to worry about capacity, load balancing, autoscaling, or application health monitoring.

+      b.
+We can choose to create a web server environment or a worker environment and choose which platform we want to use.
+For this app we used Python.

 ## System Design Diagram